Spade-Editor/Spade/README.md

 Note that most contributors are probably looking to develop on the editing functions rather than the framework of the application itself.
 If this includes you, head over to the [Core plugin repository](https://github.com/Spade-Editor/Core) and see the instructions there.
-You will still be required to set up Paint.JAVA for development.
+You will still be required to set up Spade for development.

 1. Clone the repository (`git clone https://github.com/Spade-Editor/Spade`).
 2. Import the source into the IDE of your choice.
 3. Add `lib/weblaf-XXX.jar` to the build path of the project.
-4. Run `Start.java` (Found in `src/heroesgrave/paint/main/`).
+4. Run `Start.java` (Found in `src/heroesgrave/spade/main/`).
 Make sure it works.
 If it doesn't and you can't work out why, create an issue.
 5. (Optional) You will probably want to install the `Core` plugin, which contains the majority of the editing functions.
 More information is available [here](https://github.com/Spade-Editor/Core#developing).
 6. Make whatever changes you want.